photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

 You will then receive a confirmation email with an activation link that you must click to continue.

-Before proceeding, please also add your credit card details to avoid usage restrictions.
+Before proceeding, please also provide your credit card details to avoid usage restrictions.

 ### 2. Start PhotoPrism